matlc/blog/src/markdown-posts/mix-test-only-tag-filters.markdown

 If I need to edit the test and rerun, my test may not contain line 12 anymore, so I would need to change the line number in the `mix test` command.
 With a more difficult test, changing the line number over and over gets annoying.

-A line-number-agnostic way to focus is uses tags and filters.
+A line-number-agnostic way to focus uses tags and filters.

 I add a `@tag focus: true` above the test I'm focusing on, like: